Sweet Potato Apple Nut Bread

 - Bring a medium size pot to a boil and add the yam that has been chopped up in small cubes.
 This will help the yams to cook faster and evenly.
 Once cooked, drain water, then mash.

 - Add the Apple Sauce to the mashed yams.
-If you would like to make the apple sauce from scratch, you will need two medium size apples.
+If you would like to make the apple sauce from scratch, you will need two to three medium size apples.
 Take a small pot add enough water to cover the base of the pot.
 Add the apple sliced in small pieces.
 Continue to cook and stir until you can mash this.

-- Place in a prepared loaf pan and bake for 40 to 50 minutes at 375 degrees.
+- Place in a prepared loaf pan and bake for 50 minutes at 375 degrees.
 Keep an eye on the bread and check to see that it is cooking evenly.
 Before removing from the oven check the bread by inserting a clean butter knife.
 If it comes out clean with no unbaked batter then it can be removed from the oven.